mohammadf16/Game2/README.md

 4. **Monitor the logs** for any issues during development
 5. **Backup your database** before making major changes

+## 🤝 Contributing

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+- Django community for the excellent framework
+- Contributors and testers who helped improve the game
+- All players who provide feedback and suggestions

+---

-Phase 1 provides a solid foundation with user management, enhanced gameplay, and professional UI.
-The implementation is production-ready and scalable for future phases!#   G a m e 2  
+**Phase 1 provides a solid foundation with user management, enhanced gameplay, and professional UI.
+The implementation is production-ready and scalable for future phases!**
- #   G a m e 2  
- #   G a m e 2  
- #   G a m e 2  
- 